LoLA: Low-Rank Linear Attention With Sparse Caching: Experiments Results

 \subsection{Understanding Memory Collisions}

 We visualize how memory collisions occur in practice.
-At each time step $t$, we measure the self-recall error \eqref{eq:score} for every KV pair that is currently stored in the hidden state $\mathbf{H}_t$.
+At each time step $t$, we measure the self-recall error from \eqref{eq:score} for every KV pair that is currently stored in the hidden state $\mathbf{H}_t$.
 We visualize the error for linear attention, sliding window + linear attention, and LoLA.
 We use a sliding window size of $\eta=64$ tokens and a sparse cache size of $\lambda=64$ when applicable.

 When only using linear attention, we observe large recall errors.
 At early time steps, the first few KV pairs receive small errors, but quickly become larger after hidden state updates.
 In Appendix \ref{appendix:self_recall}, we additionally plot the relative error to better show how this occurs.
 These stored associative memories become corrupted and tough to recall in the future.
 Furthermore, difficult-to-memorize pairs are evident, illustrated as bright columns in Figure \ref{fig:self_recall_plot}.
-The additional use of sliding window attention only delays the inevitable memory collisions.
+The use of sliding window attention only delays the inevitable memory collisions.
 LoLA significantly reduces the errors for all KV pairs.
-Difficult-to-memorize pairs are appropriately stored in the sparse cache, as seen by the zero-columns in the plot.
-This also prevents corrupting older KV pairs that are already stored in the hidden state.
+Difficult-to-memorize pairs are appropriately stored in the sparse cache, shown by the zero-columns in the plot.
+This also prevents previously stored KV pairs from being corrupted.